 Watch out for children taking on too many adult responsibilities, such as:

 Make sure they have time for their schoolwork and to play or meet with friends.

-Don’t burden children with your problems or expect them to give you emotional support.
-Get your support from friends and family or a professional or support group.
+Do not burden children with your problems or expect them to give you emotional support.
+Get your support from other adults such as friends, family, a professional, or a support group.

 Build their confidence and resilience

 Support your children to have hobbies, interests and friendships outside the home.

 Watch out for signs of stress and help them to cope in a healthy way.